By: Matt Johnson

 if you can pinpoint those big sunfish on larger Northern MN lakes your chance

-Southern Minnesota lakes--in some areas--are a little more fertile than the
+Southern Minnesota lakes--in some areas--are a more fertile than the Northern

-Northern lakes and can grow larger sunfish at a faster rate.
-Many of the field or
+lakes and can grow larger sunfish at a faster rate.
+Many of the field or "farm"

-"farm" ponds/lakes of Southern Minnesota hold some monster sunfish that will
+ponds/lakes of Southern Minnesota hold some monster sunfish that will push

-push the 1-pound mark.
-Certain characteristics allow for these fish to grow fast,
+the 1-pound mark.
+Certain characteristics allow for these fish to grow fast, but I

-but I wouldn't go as far to say they are in a totally different league than the
+wouldn't go as far to say they are in a totally different league than the Northern

-Northern lakes.
-The lakes even further South (like South Carolina, Nebraska,
+lakes.
+The lakes even further South (like the Carolina's, Nebraska, Missouri,

-Missouri, etc) experience much warmer temps all year round, allowing the fish to
+even Arizona, etc) experience much warmer temps all year round, allowing the

-grow exceedingly fast compared to the Northern lakes (which includes all of
+fish to grow exceedingly fast compared to the Northern lakes (which includes all

 Expect to find more seven year-old sunfish in the Northern states than in the